-Current Teacher Signature: Current Course: e arrene reaction signature.
+Current Teacher Signature: Current Course:

 Recommending Teacher - Only accept interviews if the student and parent have signed this form.
 Please interview each student and discuss with him or her course expectations and goals.
 If recommended, sign and return this form to the School Counseling Department.
 Please keep a list of students that you have recommended.